vittoriomussin/Computational-Linguistics-I-Project/README.md

 # Computational-Linguistic-I-Project

-Program 1 - Compare the two texts based on the following statistical information:
+Program 1 - Compare two texts (at least 5000 words each) based on the following statistical information:

 - the number of sentences and tokens;